OpenGeoVis/PVGeo/docs/index.md

      * Document how to use ParaView’s native filters to complete common tasks in the visualization of geoscientific data.
 For example, applying satellite imagery to a surface that represents topography.

 * Develop customizable macros for the visualization of common data formats.
-This will include developing macros on an individual basis to help others quickly visualize their data and models for quality assessment and individual research needs.
+This will include developing macros on an individual basis to help others quickly visualize their data and models for quality assessment and unique research needs.

 -------

 # About the Author
-Unless otherwise specified at the top of the file, all code and documentation distributed here were produced by [Bane Sullivan](https://github.com/banesullivan/), undergraduate research assistant in the Geophysics Department at the Colorado School of Mines under Dr. Whitney J. Trainor-Guitton.
+Unless otherwise specified, all code and documentation distributed here were produced by [Bane Sullivan](https://github.com/banesullivan/), undergraduate research assistant in the Geophysics Department at the Colorado School of Mines under Dr. Whitney J. Trainor-Guitton.
 Feel free to contact Bane for questions or for custom filters/readers to visualize geoscience data through the [Issues page](https://github.com/banesullivan/ParaViewGeophysics/issues)

 -------

-# Features on Their Way
+# Features to Come

 Here is a list of features that are shortly coming to this repo.
 This list will be regularly updated